yuchengzhang966/paper_to_threads_n8n/readme.md

 | `media_ids` | Single line text   | Comma-separated list of media IDs (future use).              |
 | `x_id`      | Single line text   | The ID of the tweet after it has been posted to X (Twitter). |

+!Airtable Base Setup
+*The required fields and their types in your Airtable table.*

 ### 2. Import & Configure in n8n

 1.  **Import Workflow**: In your n8n canvas, select **Import from File** and upload the `academic paper to twitter threads.json` file.